dariusmit/tic_tac_game/README.md

-React + TypeScript + Tailwin CSS
-Tic tac toe game
-Basic functionality working.
+React + TypeScript + Tailwin CSS.
+Tic tac toe game.
+Basic functionality for now.
+Game is working.
 Open console log in dev tools to see winning results.
+Planning to optimize code and make it more sophisticated later.